Symplectic fillings of unit cotangent bundles of spheres and applications: Moduli spaces of holomorphic spheres

 We obtain the same splitting over the sphere $\{ \mathrm{pt}\} \times \CP^1$.
 Thus,

-and the expected dimension of $\M$ is given by
+and the expected dimension of $\widetilde{\M}$ is given by

-Here, $\chi(\CP^1)$ denotes the Euler characteristic of $\CP^1$ and $\mathrm{codim}(\{(p_0, p_\infty)\})$ denotes the codimension of the $0$-dimensional submanifold $\{(p_0, p_\infty)\}$ in $M \times M$.
+Here, $\chi(\CP^1)$ denotes the Euler characteristic of $\CP^1$ and $\mathrm{codim}(\{p_0 \} \times \CP^d)$ denotes the codimension of the $2d$-dimensional submanifold $\{p_0 \} \times \CP^d$ in $X$.

-By employing positivity of intersections and observing holomorphic spheres in $\Sigma$ along the same lines as \cite[Lemma 2.2]{GN}, we can show that any holomorphic sphere belonging to $\M$ is simply-covered.
-In light of \cite[Lemma 3.3.1]{MSBook}, the splitting (\ref{eqn: splitting}) implies that every element $[u,z_0,z_\infty]$ of $\M$ satisfying $u(\CP^1) \subset N(Q^{n-1})$ is Fredholm regular.
+Since the algebraic intersection number between $C$ and $\Sigma \times \CP^d$ is $1$, positivity of intersections shows any holomorphic sphere belonging to $X$ is simply-covered.
+In light of \cite[Lemma 3.3.1]{MSBook}, the splitting (\ref{eqn: splitting}) implies that every element $u$ of $\widetilde{\M}$ whose image is contained in a neighborhood of $\Sigma \times \CP^d$ is Fredholm regular.
 Moreover, \cite[Theorem 4.4.3]{Wen_Lecture} guarantees the existence of a generic extension $J$ of $J_0$ to make the other $J$-holomorphic spheres all Fredholm regular with respect to $J$.
-Therefore, for such a generic $J$, \cite[Theorem 3.4.1]{MSBook} concludes that $\M$ is a smooth manifold of dimension $2n-2$. \end{proof}
+Therefore, for such a generic $J$, \cite[Theorem 3.4.1]{MSBook} concludes that $\widetilde{\M}$ is a smooth manifold of dimension $4d+4$. \end{proof}